 Welcome to DCU's Mentoring Scheme

-With its potential to have a transformative effect on university life, the DCU Mentoring Scheme is increasing in popularity with enormous personal and professional benefits for mentors and mentees alike.
+With its potential to have a transformative effect on your career, the DCU Mentoring Scheme offers personal and professional benefits for mentors and mentees alike.

 The scheme is available to all staff across the University (however, please note that to be eligible to apply, staff must have a contract of employment of at least 12 months from the date of application to the mentoring scheme)